ionic-enterprise/tutorials-and-demos-vue/PACKAGES.md

 that uses Auth Connect.
 It is sufficient for use as-is but can also be used as the basis for a more complex workflow if needed.

+### ac-current-ui

+The `auth-connect/current-ui` project demonstrates how to implement the `current` authentication flow within a web based application.

 ## Identity Vault

 The `identity-vault` collection contains applications whose primary purpose is to highlight the use of